ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Many application programming interfaces (APIs) to perform transport networking have been deployed, perhaps the most widely known and imitated being the BSD Socket {{POSIX}} interface (Socket API).
 The naming of objects and functions across these APIs is not consistent and varies depending on the protocol being used.
 For example, sending and receiving streams of data is conceptually the same for both an unencrypted Transmission Control Protocol (TCP) stream and operating on an encrypted Transport Layer Security (TLS) {{?RFC8446}} stream over TCP, but applications cannot use the same socket ```send()``` and ```recv()``` calls on top of both kinds of connections.
 Similarly, terminology for the implementation of transport protocols varies based on the context of the protocols themselves: terms such as "flow", "stream", "message", and "connection" can take on many different meanings.
 This variety can lead to confusion when trying to understand the similarities and differences between protocols, and how applications can use them effectively.

-The goal of the Transport Services system is to provide a flexible and reusable system with a common interface for transport protocols.
-An application uses the Transport Services system through an abstract Connection (we use capitalization to distinguish these from the underlying connections of, e.g., TCP).
+The goal of the Transport Services System is to provide a flexible and reusable system with a common interface for transport protocols.
+An application uses the Transport Services System through an abstract Connection (we use capitalization to distinguish these from the underlying connections of, e.g., TCP).
 This provides
 flexible connection establishment allowing an application to request or require a set of properties.